Thomas Dooley: International goals

-Coaching career
+Managerial career

 Saarbrücken

 After retiring, Dooley went back to Germany and became the head coach of FC Saarbrücken in 2002, becoming the first American to coach a team in Europe.

 United States

-Dooley was appointed by US national team coach Jürgen Klinsmann to be an assistant coach in the match against Mexico on August 10, 2011.
+Dooley was appointed by U.S. national team coach Jürgen Klinsmann to be an assistant coach in the match against Mexico on August 10, 2011.

 Philippines

 In February 2014, Dooley signed a one-year deal with the Philippine Football Federation to handle the Philippines national team.
 His first match was a friendly against Malaysia which ended 0–0, and a few days later, narrowly lost to European side Azerbaijan 1–0.
 Dooley earned his first win for the Philippines after his charges defeated Nepal 3–0 in another friendly match in Qatar.

-Dooley earned national team manager Dan Palami's praise after his first few matches in charge.
-Palami commended Dooley's ability to foster a better understanding of the game to his squad and give subs and reserves chances to step up in the absence of star players."Our players have a better understanding of the role they have to play in their respective positions under Dooley's system that anyone can step up even if we don't have our stars playing," Palami said.
+Dooley earned national team coach Dan Palami's praise after his first few matches in charge.
+Palami commended Dooley's ability to foster a better understanding of the game to his squad and give subs and reserves chances to step up in the absence of star players.
+"Our players have a better understanding of the role they have to play in their respective positions under Dooley's system that anyone can step up even if we don't have our stars playing," Palami said.

 The Philippine national team came close to qualifying to the 2015 AFC Asian Cup.
 They failed to qualify after they lost 0–1 to Palestine in the final of the 2014 AFC Challenge Cup.
 Two months after the tournament, Stephan Schröck and Dennis Cagara resigned from the national team over tensions with Dooley.
 Schröck had disagreement with the setup of the national team under Dooley but has made amends with the coach in 2015 and briefly played once again for the Philippines though undisclosed issues surfaced in 2016.

 In his first match coaching the Philippines in a World Cup qualifier, Dooley's team defeated Bahrain 2–1.
 After an impressive run in qualifying that included a 3–2 win over North Korea that was considered an upset, Dooley's contract was extended for two years.

 Dooley failed to get the Philippines past the group stage at the 2016 AFF Championship, which the Philippines co-hosted with Myanmar.
 He managed to secure qualification for the Philippines for their first Asian Cup stint in the 2019 by winning 2–1 over Tajikistan in March 2018.
 The coach's contract with the Philippines ended on March 31, 2018 after the historic match.
 Dooley's contract was not renewed and the PFF announced Terry Butcher as his successor in June 2018.